ajaycheenath/abs/README.md

 Check page loading time when accessed in 2G 150kb/s
 ![Alt text](/react_async.png?raw=true "Title")

-It takes less 2 seconds to load initial page, yea you guessed it right, the content loading time depend on the size of the bundle / features and that can take its own sweet time
+It takes less than 2 seconds to load initial page, yea you guessed it right, the content loading time depend on the size of the bundle / features which is loaded asynchronously and that can take its own sweet time

 #### SASS VS CSS modules
 TODO